ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/keyboard-navigation/index.md

 <api-documentation source='column-properties/properties.json' section='columns' names='["suppressKeyboardEvent"]'></api-documentation>

-The callback is available as a [column callback](/column-properties/) (set on the column definition).
+The callback is available as a [column callback](/column-properties/#reference-columns-suppressKeyboardEvent) (set on the column definition) and as a [grid callback](/grid-callbacks/#reference-nav-suppressKeyboardEvent).
 If you provide the callback on both the grid and column definition, then if either return `true` the event will be suppressed.

 ### Example: Suppress Keyboard Navigation